The Lighthouse at the End of the World

 The Lighthouse at the End of the World (Le Phare du bout du monde) is an adventure novel by French author Jules Verne.
 Verne wrote the first draft in 1901.
-It was first published posthumously in 1905.
+The edited version was first published posthumously in 1905.
+The unaltered original manuscript was published in 1999.
 The plot of the novel involves piracy in the South Atlantic during the mid-19th century, with a theme of survival in extreme circumstances, and events centering on an isolated lighthouse.
 Verne was inspired by the real lighthouse at the Isla de los Estados, Argentina, near Tierra del Fuego and Cape Horn.

 The novel was adapted into the 1971 movie, The Light at the Edge of the World.

 Plot summary

 Verne sets the plot by stating, "The Argentine Republic had displayed a happy initiative in constructing this lighthouse at the end of the world," within Elgor Bay and the harbor of Saint-Jean "forms a kind of pendant to Elgor Bay."
 The despatch boat Santa-Fé arrived on Oct.
 1858 to construct the lighthouse, which was inaugurated on 9 Dec.
 1859, standing 103 feet in height on top of a mound 120 feet high, and illuminated by oil.
 The lighthouse guided ships into the Le Maire Strait or south of the island, and was to be staffed by 3 keepers over the next 3 months, until the return of the Santa-Fé.

 Unbeknownst to Vasquez, Moriz, and Felipe, the chief lighthouse keeper and his helpers, the island was the domain of a dozen marooned pirates, who bide their time in wrecking.

 Two of them are murdered by a band of newly arrived pirates led by one Kongre.
 Vasquez, the only survivor, spends several months until the dispatch boat Santa-Fé is due to return, surviving off the pirates' hidden stores of food in a cave.
 After the Century, an American ship from Mobile, Alabama, crashes on the island due to the light's having been put out by the pirates, Vasquez bands with the sole survivor of the wreck – First Officer John Davis – to stop the pirates from escaping into the South Pacific.